Hindley becomes 1st Australian to win the Giro d’Italia | Times Leader

 “Two days ago I heard my parents were coming to the finish,” Hindley said.
 “I hadn’t seen them since the start of 2020 so it was really special today.
 At the end of the year I’ll go back home and savor every minute of it.”

 Nothing went wrong for the Bora–Hansgrohe rider in this year’s race.
-Hindley won Stage 9 that finished with a , he gained a few seconds on Carapaz during the grueling 16th stage that went over the , then he stormed into the lead in the penultimate stage on Saturday by dropping his overall rivals on the .
+Hindley won Stage 9 that finished with a punishing climb to Blockhaus, he gained a few seconds on Carapaz during the grueling 16th stage that went over the legendary Mortirolo pass, then he stormed into the lead in the penultimate stage on Saturday by dropping his overall rivals on the fearsome Marmolada climb.

 In essence, Hindley was better or evenly matched with Carapaz on nearly all of the climbing stages.